-Suffering from insomnia and related depression, I find solace and comfort in channeling that torment into art.
+Suffering from insomnia, I find solace and comfort in channeling that torment into art.
 If I can’t feel physically feel whole, then I can feel emotionally full.
 With a constant struggle to stay awake, to stay alert and to be engaged, I deliberately surround myself with bright and vibrant colors.
 My work is simple, positive, full of movement, crisp and vivid.
 If my art can make me feel better, then I hope it will elicit powerful emotions and presence to the viewers.

 My artist Japanese grandfather continues to influence me constantly in death with his surviving Impressionistic paintings and stories.
 While I appreciate political statements, I am from the old school of believing art can just be art; the message is the scene.
 I hope to combine the simplicity of Impressionism with the aesthetics of Eastern culture with the modern climate of today.